Table of Contents

 Auestadion of the University of Kassel in Kassel, Germany.
 Besides the venue of the 2017 Germany University Athletics Championships.
 Primary qualifying meets for Team Germany for the 2017 Universiade in Taipei, Taiwan.

-It’s always my belief that
+It’s always been my belief that

 “you can’t give what you don’t have”.